 Numbers don't lie!

 Fact: With just a handful of individuals left in the wild, it is a lot easier to see any of the Big Five than the mountain gorilla.

 This grim reality also, unfortunately, translates to the realm of art.

-Only a few artists can truly depict the power, charisma but also the proportionality and vulnerability of this Great Ape.
+Only a few artists can truly depict the power, charisma, emotions but also the proportionality and vulnerability of this Great Ape.

 So where we have torrents of other African wildlife art, gorilla art pieces only trickle in—even then, very occasionally.

 So get yours before these pieces are all gone.